wanxinw/endometrium/README.md

 # endometrium

-Codes developed for "Single cell transcriptomic atlas of the human endometrium during the menstrual cycle"
+Developed for "Single cell transcriptomic atlas of the human endometrium during the menstrual cycle" for:

 1. Gene dispersion calculation: overdispersion_main.R